 These cases have taught us lessons, and additional security measures are being implemented to prevent such outcomes.
 The governments and various institutions must:

-2. Strengthen Regulations: Add strict AML rules to have compliance across different jurisdictions.
+- Strengthen Regulations: Add strict AML rules to ensure compliance across different jurisdictions.

 Conclusion